Frequently Asked Questions

 -

-Your dog has the option to sleep either crated or free, depending on what they’re used to at home, your comfort level, and how comfortable they are here.
 Sleeping arrangements are dog-dependent and can be in my living room or in a quieter, more private space, like my kitchen or my training area.
+Each dog is provided a kennel to sleep in.

 -